How to Install Docker on Ubuntu 24.04?

 Docker is an open source software platform that enables the creation, deployment and management of virtualized application containers across a shared operating system.
 It transformed software development and deployment through its introduction of a standardized method for packaging, distributing and running applications.
 It delivers its platform as a service (PaaS) offerings by employing OS-level virtualization to package software into units known as containers.

 Originally designed for Linux, Docker has evolved to include expanded compatibility with non-Linux systems like Microsoft Windows and Apple OS X. Docker’s cross-platform functionality drives its extensive adoption across various computing environments such as on-premises data centers and public clouds including hybrid setups.
+Due to its strong integration with Linux distributions, docker ubuntu environments are widely used for container-based application deployment.

 - An instance of Ubuntu 24.
 04 with SSH access.